Employment Law Firm in California

 Most employment class action lawsuits revolve around unpaid wages.
 These cases are often resolved by having the employer pay the employees what they are owed, statutory penalties, and attorneys fees incurred.

-People who feel that their rights have been violated in the workplace should contact our Los Angeles labor and employment lawyers right away.
-If you and your co-workers have been forced to work off the clock, have not been paid for overtime, have been denied your meal or rest breaks, or have had other legal rights violated, you should immediately contact our Los Angeles employment attorneys.
+People who feel that their rights have been violated in the workplace should contact our California labor and employment lawyers right away.
+If you and your co-workers have been forced to work off the clock, have not been paid for overtime, have been denied your meal or rest breaks, or have had other legal rights violated, you should immediately contact our California employment attorneys.
 Our employment attorneys can discuss your situation and inform you of all your legal rights.
 They can also inform you whether it is a good idea to move forward with a class action lawsuit or an individual lawsuit.

 Our qualified employment lawyers are highly-trained and have extensive experience with cases that may be similar to yours.
 They are committed to helping you resolve your legal issues as quickly as possible while receiving the best results.